Monica-R-Kashyapa/Food-Ordering-System/README.md

 - Styling
   - css/: Contains CSS files for styling the application.

+## Technologies Used
+- **PHP**: For backend logic and interaction with the database.
+- **MySQL**: Database management system for storing data such as donors, patients, blood inventory, etc.
+- **HTML/CSS**: For building and styling the user interface of the application.

 ## Usage
 - User End:
   - Visit index.php to view available restaurants and dishes.